kausthubtm/Bootstrp-4/README.md

 4. Easy navigation and user-friendly. (using nav-bar, tables, carousel, etc....)

 # Project set-up
-1.Navigate to the ConFusion folder.
+1. Navigate to the ConFusion folder.
-2.In the terminal type "npm start".
+2. In the terminal type "npm start".

+# Future features
+1. A Login/Sign-up page.